webstylestory/figolia/README.md

 ### Reindexing, incremental indexing

-This daemon supports a simple mode where every indexed object in Algolia is dropped at runtime, and then re-indexed from the current Firebase connection.
-Any previously indexed value will be saved in the configured backup folder (see config above)
+This daemon supports a simple mode where every indexed object in Algolia is dropped at runtime, and then re-indexed from the current Firebase connection. **Any previously indexed data will be lost.**

 For more serious usage, this is not reccomended, as it can lead to many useless operations, and bandwith waste.